vacp2p/roadmap/content/acz/ift/2025q1-think-tank.md

 ## Description

-This commitment entails developing and maintaining an up-to-date repository of cryptography and zero-knowledge (ZK) topics, serving as a knowledge base for teams requiring expertise in these areas while also minimizing overlapping.
+This commitment entails developing and maintaining an up-to-date repository of cryptography and zero-knowledge (ZK) topics from all IFT teams such as Waku, Nomos, Codex and Status, serving as a knowledge base for teams requiring expertise in these areas while also minimizing overlapping.

 ### Background